 The IBDP is an advanced two-year course of study designed to prepare students for university and life.
 Its founders recognized the need to create a college preparatory curriculum with high standards which is recognized around the world.
-Since its inception in 1968, the IBDP has grown to include over 3020 schools.
-In May 2020, there were almost 170,343 IB Diploma students worldwide.
-In addition, there are over 5,000 trained IB examiners who assess student work, and help to maintain the internal grading consistency that has become the trademark of the IB system.
+Since its inception in 1968, the IBDP has grown to include over 3090 schools.
+In May 2022, there were almost 173,880 IB Diploma students worldwide.
+In addition, there are trained IB examiners who assess student work, and help to maintain the internal grading consistency that has become the trademark of the IB system.
+Recently, In May 2023, 116, 248 Diploma and 57, 454 course candidates were registered in the May 2023 examination session in the Middle East region.